Case Websockets#

 Important

-It is important to note that new fields and new values for string enums can be introduced at any time.
+It is important to note that new fields, new object-types and new values for string enums can be introduced at any time.
 The client needs to be resilient against additive changes and accept unknown values.
 The following example code illustrates how a client can be specific about which operations a developer has accounted for:

 switch (message.operation) {